Singin' in the Rain (song)

-The musical film of the same name, Singin' in the Rain (1952), was "suggested by" the song.
+The song is famously associated with the history of cinema, as it reached popularity during the transition from silent films to "talkies."
+Years later, Freed, the song's lyricist, conceived the idea of the film based on the back catalogs of songs written during the era by himself and Nacio Herb Brown.
+This resulted in a musical film of the same name, Singin' in the Rain (1952), which serves a lighthearted depiction of Hollywood in the late 1920s.
 The performance by Gene Kelly dancing through puddles in a rainstorm garnered the song the third spot on the American Film Institute ranking of 100 Years...100 Songs.